 Great Chowder Cook-Off “Chowda” is taken seriously in these parts, which is why chefs from around the country (even an international entry or two) look to earn their stripes, and crowd loyalty, in this traditional chowder competition.

-International Boat Show Four days and fifteen acres of more than 750 new powerboats and sailboats.
-Largest in-water boat show in the northeast, fourth largest in the country.
+Newport International Boat Show Four days and fifteen acres of more than 750 new powerboats and sailboats create this largest in-water boat show in the northeast (fourth largest in the country).

-Newport Mansions Wine and Food Festival A weekend for epicureans and oenophiles with events at some of the most spectacular milieus in the city.
+Newport Mansions Wine and Food Festival A weekend for epicureans and oenophiles with events and tastings at some of the most spectacular milieus in the city.

-Newport Flower Show Set in early summer at Rosecliff, see horticultural specimens and floral designs, special garden exhibitions, take in lectures and demonstrations, and shop the Oceanside and Gardeners’ Marketplace.
+Newport Flower Show Set in early summer at Rosecliff, see horticultural specimens and floral designs, special garden exhibitions, take in lectures and demonstrations, and shop the Oceanside Marketplace.

 Sunset Music Series Held throughout the summer under the waterfront tent with nationally-acclaimed artists playing a variety of music.